 Stalking is a crime.
 It is an offence under the Crimes (Domestic and Personal Violence) Act 2007.
-Stalking is defined under this law and includes:
+Stalking is defined under this law and includes the below:

-‘the following of a person about or the watching or frequenting of the vicinity of, or an approach to a person’s place of residence, business or work or any place that a person frequents for the purposes of any social or leisure activity’.
+‘the following of a person about or the watching or frequenting of the vicinity of, or an approach to a person’s place of residence, business or work or any place that a person frequents for the purposes of any social or leisure activity; the monitoring or tracking of a person’s activities, communications or movements, whether by using technology or in another way and whether or not the monitoring or tracking involves contacting or otherwise approaching the person’.

 Stalking involves a persistent course of conduct or actions by a person which are intended to maintain contact with or exercise power and control over another person.
 These actions cause distress, loss of control, fear or harassment to another person and occur more than once.